microsoft/tilecode/manual.md

 ![attributes](pics/attributes.png)

-Try changing the attribution and see how it affects game play (remember that this rule only applies for the left dpad button).
-The reset button on the upper right of the attribute men resets all attributes to OK.
-Note that any space in the *When* section that is empty has all attributes set to OK, as shown for the space to the right of the player sprite:
+Try changing the flags on the tiles/sprites and see how it affects game play (remember that this rule only applies for the left dpad button).
+The reset button on the upper right of the attribute men resets all the flags to OK.
+Note that any space in the *When* section that is empty has all its predicate flags set to OK, as shown for the space to the right of the player sprite:

 ![attributes](pics/allOK.JPG)

 ## Do Commands

+If all the predicates in the *When* pattern match then the commands in the *Do* section will be executed.
+Otherwise, the *Do* section is ignored.
+The commands of the *Do$ section are organized into five rows, which correspond to the center tile and the four tiles adjacent to the center sprite.
+Move the cursor to the *Do* section and move the cursor up and down to see the correspondence between the rows of the *Do* section and the five tiles in the *When* section:

 # Sharing Your TileWorld Games {#sharing}